|WELCOME TO THE IOWA SHAKESPEARE EXPERIENCE!

 - ABOUT ISE (all sorts of ISE backstory, from Board and mission info to policies for Actors)

 - HORATIO'S CORNER ("more things heaven and earth"!)
 Today's Feature: Adaptation and Education!

 - GOOD WILL AND A DUCAT: Credits and "thanks, thanks and ever thanks!"

 - MINI-SCRAPBOOK of PHOTOS FROM OUR EARLY DAYS

-INFORMATION WHICH WILL MOVE TO THE NEW DEDICATED WEBSITES:
+INFORMATION WHICH HAS MOVED TO THE NEW DEDICATED WEBSITES:

 YEAR ROUND SHOW INFORMATION, YOUTH PROGRAM INFO, "SAMPLE US" Videos and photos

 - Quick Festival Info: Shows, Casts & Concerts!

 - ISE INSIDERS - Behind the Scenes - -Did you know?
 Who's who and What's what